PhasesResearchLab/dfttk-2021/docs/source/Installation.rst

 .. code-block:: bash

     git fetch origin
-    git checkout 20210405 #20210405 is a branch name which may be change in a time maner
+    git checkout 20210826 #20210826 is a branch name which may be change in a timely manner

 mkdir a folder named ``config`` whereever you want to followed by copy the file ``db.json``, ``my_launchpad.yaml`` from your MongoDB manager into ``config/``.
 See the section :ref:`Config MongoDB`